1. Home: Explore careers

 Career path and progression

-With experience and further training, you could become a consultant, specialising in particular clinical areas, or move into people or project management, teaching or medical research.
+With experience, you could become a senior engineer, specialising in particular clinical areas, or move into:

 Current opportunities